Visionary Award

 2005 - Dennis Leary, Peter Tolan, Jim Serpico and Kerry Orent for “Rescue Me”

-2006 - Not given
+2006 – not given

 2007 - Ken Ehrlich for producing career of musical television